PathmindAI/policy-server/README.md

 ## Run locally

 To run the application, put a TensorFlow SavedModel file called `saved_model.zip` next to `app.py`.
+Unzip the saved_model.zip in to `./models'.
 In the same location you need to provide a `schema.yaml` file, which schematically looks as follows:

 ```yaml